ptumuluri8/fabric1/localpeersetup/spinup.md

 `docker commit <ContainerID> <NewImageName>`

-Keep the above new Imagename in spinup_peers.sh script and execute the script.
+Keep the above new Imagename in spinup_peer_network.sh script and execute the script.